JorgeEvangelista500/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+  context API makes is easier to pass down values to components that need those values in a cleaner way.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+reducers contains all the logic for your application, actions acts like a bridge between your logic and your application functionality, it contain all the actions a user might do, and the store you can have access to your state globally thru your application.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+redux-thunk is middleware that allows us to preforms asynchronous API calls, by intercepting the redux flow,

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+My favorite system is Redux, because i feel like the setup if worth all the benefits.
+I feel its easier to understand were you might have done a mistake, because the flow is clear and predictable.
+I also like having access to my state globally